This post may contain affiliate links. Please read our disclosure policy.

 Simple Ingredients You’ll Need

 • Panko Bread Crumbs – Panko Breadcrumbs are lighter than traditional bread crumbs making your patties less dense.
 If you don’t have panko on hand, you can use half the amount of regular bread crumbs as a substitution.
+For a gluten-free recipe, substitute with gluten-free breadcrumbs or rolled oats.

 • Tomato Paste – I love to add tomato paste for added depth of flavor and a bit of tang.

-• Worcestershire Sauce – The umami bomb in this recipe, if you don’t have Worcestershire sauce you can substitute with fish sauce or soy sauce.
+• Worcestershire Sauce – The umami bomb in this recipe, if you don’t have Worcestershire sauce you ca n substitute with fish sauce or soy sauce.

 • Ground Mustard – If you don’t have ground mustard traditional yellow or dijon mustard will work.